 Emotions are very important for a child as well as for a person.
 There are many things at home and at school that make a child more unhappy.
 This will keep the emotional conflict between the unhappy baby.
 For full expression of emotion, opportunities are needed at every stage of development.
 It is one of the supplements to support the characteristics of emotional development.

 One of the goals of education is to promote proper control over emotions.
 Parents and teachers need to see at what stage of development children’s emotions become stressed.
 Their efforts should be where they can guide them in the proper way of expressing their emotions.

-At each specific stage of development, appropriate stories, books, poems, social activities.
-Field trips, tours, study tours should be arranged.
+At each specific stage of development, appropriate stories, books, poems, and social activities.
+Field trips, tours, and study tours should be arranged.